Zhao Lai, Ph.D.

 Rank: Assistant Professor/Research

 Dr. Zhao Lai is Director of Genome Sequencing Facility (GSF) in the Greehey Children’s Cancer Research Institute (Greehey CCRI) at UT Health San Antonio.
-Dr. Lai holds a Ph.D in Developmental Biology with more than 20 years of extensive research experience, and have authored or coauthored more than 30 peer-reviewed research articles.
-Dr. Lai was a research scientist as Functional Genomics Unit Leader in The Center for Genomics and Bioinformatics at Indiana University, where she started to use next generation sequencer from Roche 454 to Illumina Genome Analyzer and HiSeq platforms.
-Whiling leading the Functional Genomics team and managing large-scale next generation sequencing (NGS) activities of an NSF grant, she has acquired hands-on knowledge and expertise in high-throughput sequencing sample preparation, instrument operation, technology development, biological application, and associated basic bioinformatics studies.
+Dr. Lai holds a Ph.D. in Developmental Biology with more than 20 years of extensive research experience and has authored or co-authored more than 30 peer-reviewed research articles.
+Dr. Lai was a research scientist as Functional Genomics Unit Leader in The Center for Genomics and Bioinformatics at Indiana University, where she started to use next-generation sequencer from Roche 454 to Illumina Genome Analyzer and HiSeq platforms.
+Whiling leading the Functional Genomics team and managing large-scale next-generation sequencing (NGS) activities of an NSF grant, she has acquired hands-on knowledge and expertise in high-throughput sequencing sample preparation, instrument operation, technology development, biological application, and associated basic bioinformatics studies.

 - NGS technology development and applications